-Currently, each woman employed by True Vineyard earns an above-average wage that provides for her basic needs and allows her to invest in her family.
-In fact, the 44 women have joined together to create a savings group that acts as an emergency fund, and any woman can request a loan from the savings account in the event of an emergency.
+Currently, each woman earns an above-average wage that provides for her basic needs and allows her to invest in her family.
+Many of our ladies have joined together to create a savings group that acts as an emergency fund, and any woman can request a loan from the savings account in the event of an emergency.

 For those who apply and qualify, True Vineyard is granting individual loans so they can launch their own independent businesses.
 We then provide the needed preparation to equip those woman to create personal savings accounts, develop leadership skills, maximize their profit and invest more fully in the future of their families.